cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/building-your-service.md

 ---

 <div class="notice notice-danger">
-<p>PLEASE NOTE:<br/> This guide only applies to Version 1 of Cloud 66's container management service, also know as <em>CSV1</em>.
-If you are new to Cloud 66 then you should use <a href="/skycap/quickstarts/getting_started.html">Skycap</a> to handle this function.</p></div>
+<p>PLEASE NOTE:<br/> This guide only applies to Version 1 of Maestro, also know as <em>CSv1</em>.
+If you are new to Maestro then you should use <a href="/skycap/quickstarts/getting_started.html">Skycap</a> to handle this function.</p></div>

 ## Pull code from Git

 For BuildGrid to pull code from your Git repository and build your image, you will need to provide a `git_url` and `git_branch`.
 Simply place a Dockerfile in your repository to determine how the image should be built.
 These images are built continuously from your source code and are stored in a private Docker image repository, available to be used locally or pushed to production servers.

-You can pass environment variables into your Dockerfile during this build process with the `$VARIABLE` syntax, which will be populated with environment variable(s) set on the stack.
+You can pass environment variables into your Dockerfile during this build process with the `$VARIABLE` syntax, which will be populated with environment variable(s) set on the application.

 ## Provide a Docker image